DataDog/integrations-core/istio/README.md

 Add one of the configuration blocks below to your `istio.d/conf.yaml` file to start gathering your Istio Metrics for your supported version:

 1. To monitor the `istiod` deployment in Istio `v1.5+`, use the following configuration:

+    _Available in Istio integration version v3.1.0, which will be included in Agent 7.20.
+See the [Integration Management documentation][15] for instructions to upgrade the integration manually_

     ```yaml
     init_config: